Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_InputLine.md

     This folder contains the newly uploaded documents.

 - *Registered documents*
     This folder contains the registered documents.
-As soon as a new document is linked to a posting, it is moved automatically into the *Registered documents* folder and then placed in the appropriate subfolder according to the following structure:
+As soon as a new document is linked to a posting, it is moved automatically into the *Registered documents* folder and then placed in the appropriate sub-folder according to the following structure:

     - 10000-69999 personal account numbers in case of a debtors'/customers' document
     - 70000-79999 personal account numbers in case of a creditors'/suppliers' document